 To take the current by the bearings, the wheels must not be isolated from their axle.
 So, I have to find twice the number of “normal” LSM axles, having an insulated wheel (and the same diameter!), to get their uninsulated wheels back.
 After checking, I have LSM wagons — with bogies — that do not need lighting, and that will therefore receive axles with two insulated wheels, enough to equip my six Nord coaches.

 Small warning: when you remove the axles, some bearings tend to escape, others remain blocked.
-So caution for runaways; for recalcitrants, it is possible to separate the external side beam with its axle boxes, which is equipped with small not too fragile pins, so as to push the recalcitrant bearing out of its housing from the outside.
+So, caution for runaways; for recalcitrant, it is possible to separate the external side beam with its axle boxes, which is equipped with small not too fragile pins, to push the recalcitrant bearing out of its housing from the outside.

 After locating the middle of the axles (those carrying a non-insulated wheel) as precisely as possible, place them into the mandrel of a good drill.

 Here appears a small hitch: the Evergreen tube that I usually use to do this has an outside diameter of 3.2 mm, and it rubs on the brake linkage of the bogie.
 So, I find thinner tubes coming from ball pen cartridges (not Bic), with an outer diameter of 3 mm, but with an inner diameter of about 2.1 mm, so the axles are not tightened in it.
 Not good for alignment!
 To catch the backlash, I stick a layer of tape onto the half-axles, and it fits flawlessly!
 Obviously, the length of the tubes is calculated to obtain exactly the back-to-back spacing of the wheels: between 14.4 and 14.6 mm according to NEM 310 of 2009.
 Due to the thickness of the hubs, the sleeve must be 12.8 mm, length which must be in any case adjusted individually.